 During the course of our audit we have identified a number of internal control and risk management findings, which we have included below for information.
-It should be noted that additional control findings may arise during the completion of the audit testing that is in progress.

 The purpose of the audit was for us to express an opinion on the financial statements.
 The audit included consideration of internal control relevant to the preparation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of internal control.
 The matters being reported are limited to those deficiencies that we have identified during the audit and that we have concluded are of sufficient importance to merit being reported to you.